mvs-develop/dev.bitshares.works/docs/bts_guide/migration/migrating_bitshares20.rst

   Our research has identified an improved mechanism to achieve a solid *peg* of bitAssets to its underlay.
 BitAssets like the bitUSD in DNA 2.0 will always trade for *at least* the value of its underlying asset, i.e. $1.
 We have summarized the economical analysis and incentives for market participants here: `bitAssets 2.0`_

 * **Faster Blocks**:
-  Initially, the DNA 2.0 blockchain will come with 3 seconds block interval with the option to reduce down to 1 second if BTS Holders agree.
+  Initially, the DNA 2.0 blockchain will come with 3 seconds block interval with the option to reduce down to 1 second if DNA Holders agree.

 * **Industrial Performance**:
   DNA 2.0 can support massive load and works well beyond 100k transactions per second.
 Find out how we achieve `industrial performance and scalability`_.